otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09-api-integration-2-deployment.md

 };
 ```

-Then in the `src/routes/auth/login/+page.svelte` file, you can create a form for user login:
+Then in the `src/routes/auth/login/+page.svelte` file, you can create a form for a user to log in:

 ```svelte
 <!-- /src/routes/auth/login/+page.svelte -->